Sharada Peeth: Literary and cultural references

-In the Carnatic music song kalavathi kamalasana yuvathi, the 19th century composer Muthuswami Dikshitar refers to Sharada Peeth as Saraswati's abode.
-Set in the raga yagapriya, the song praises Saraswati:Kashmira vihara, vara sharadha.The one who resides in Kashmir, Sharada.
+In the Carnatic music song Kalavathi kamalasana yuvathi, the 19th-century composer Muthuswami Dikshitar refers to Sharada Peeth as Saraswati's abode.
+Set in the raga yagapriya, the song praises Saraswati:Kāśmīra vihāra, vara śāradā.The one who resides in Kashmir, Sharada.

 Today, Sharada Peeth continues to figure in South Indian Brahmin traditions.
 At the beginning of formal education, some sects of Brahmins ritually prostrate in the direction of Sharada Peeth.
-Saraswat Brahmin communities in Karnataka are also said to perform a ritual of moving seven steps towards Kashmir before retracing their steps during the Yagnopavit ceremony, and include the Sharada stotram in their morning prayers.Namaste Sarada Devi Kashmira mandala vasini.I bow to the Goddess Sharada, who lives in Kashmir.
+Saraswat Brahmin communities in Karnataka are also said to perform a ritual of moving seven steps towards Kashmir before retracing their steps during the Yagnopavit ceremony and include the Sharada stotram in their morning prayers.Namaste Sarada Devi Kashmira mandala vasini.I bow to the Goddess Sharada, who lives in Kashmir.